liamrahav/cocos2d-python-tutorials/README.md

 Head to https://avbin.github.io/AVbin/Download.html to download the correct installer for your operating system.

 ###SDL
 SDL is the framework that PyGame (another Python game library) relies on for audio support.
-Cocos uses it for it's audio as well.
+Cocos uses it for its audio as well.

 Head over to https://www.libsdl.org/download-1.2.php to download the base SDL library and then to https://www.libsdl.org/projects/SDL_mixer/release-1.2.html to download the Mixer library from SDL (which was what we will be using for audio support in our games)